jannah244/DataAnalyticsBootcamp/README.md

 # Final Year Project (Student Performance Report)

-This project focuses on analyzing and presenting the performance of male and female students.
+This project was done by me and presented to my instructor.
+This focus on analyzing and presenting the performance of male and female students.
 The report delves into math, reading, and writing scores to provide insights into gender-based differences in academic performance.

 Dataset: Student Performance Prediction Data Set (Kaggle)